zz plant

 As you can tell, caring for the ZZ plant is very easy.
 They are pretty slow-growing plants, which is definitely a positive quality when choosing a low-maintenance plant.
 Whenever possible, select a plant that is already a decent size and shape.
 A specimen with multiple stems is always a good bet because that’s a sign of good rhizome development.

-Caring for this plant doesn’t take much time at all, and is pretty similar to caring for potted succulents.
+Caring for these house plants doesn’t take much time at all, and is pretty similar to caring for potted succulents.
 Apart from watering every few weeks, your only real maintenance will involve applying fertilizer and wiping down the leaves from time to time.

 If your plant starts to look a little dusty, wipe the leaves with a damp cloth to restore their shine.
 This also helps to keep the leaf’s cuticle healthy and keep pests at bay.